Kunakbaev/SummerCamp2024IVT/README.md

 ```
 Possible output: 1.9.1

-All docs appearance config lies in Doxyfile
+All docs appearance config lies in Doxyfile.
 In order to get your docs, type in terminal:
 ```
 doxygen Doxyfile
 ```